 Made by one of the most popular companies in the pregnancy pillow industry, Leachco set a standard years ago with their innovative comfort designs.
-Originally developed by a registered nurse and mother, the Snoogle Total Body Pillow can support hips, back, neck, and tummy all at same time.
-It is also slightly shapeable to allow you to take advantage of it in various ways by folding, twisting, or reversing it to fit specific support needs.
-This pillow is quite versatile and customizable to suit the needs of almost any mother-to-be.
+Originally developed by a registered nurse and mother, the Snoogle Total Body Pillow can support the hips, back, neck and tummy all at same time.
+It’s also customizable to allow you to use it in various ways by folding, twisting or reversing it to fit specific support needs.
+This pillow is quite versatile to suit the needs of almost any mother-to-be.

 The total body design is a C-shaped pillow that boasts a cotton cover and a polyester fill that’s machine washable.
 Although it can be difficult to remove and replace, you can buy a zippered cover to replace the original.
 Covers also come in a variety of colors to fit your decor.
 Measuring 60 x 25 inches, and 7 inches tall, this is a great pillow for any stage of pregnancy, and it offers upright support for lounging and nursing when the time comes.
 The higher loft provides proper head and neck support for side sleeping, and the shape allows for full body support.
 It’s a popular pillow for anyone looking to alleviate discomfort from injury or surgery, too, as it can help hold your body in position while providing optimal comfort.